mike182uk/cart/README.md

 #### Update an item in the cart

-To update a propery of an item in the cart use the `update` method.
+To update a property of an item in the cart use the `update` method.
 You will need to pass the cart item id, the name of the property to update and the new value.
 This method will return the item id (in case it has changed due to the update).

 ```php
 $newId = $cart->update('e4df90d236966195b49b0f01f5ce360a356bc76b', 'price', 959.99);